-All aspects of time performance now are more critical, and cycle time has become a key process measure.
+All aspects of time performance are becoming increasingly important and should be among your key process measures.
 Other important benefits can be derived from this focus on time; time improvements often drive simultaneous improvements in work systems, organization, quality, cost, and productivity.